OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 > [!NOTE]
 > If you've created an Excel, Word, or PowerPoint add-in, complete the steps in the previous [Excel, Word, and PowerPoint](#excel-word-and-powerpoint) section instead.

-1. When the SSO configuration process completes, run the following command to build the project, start the local web server, and sideload your add-in in the previously selected Office client application.
+1. When the SSO configuration process completes, run the following command to build the project and start the local web server.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.